Australia

 Diprotodon,

-first discovered at Wellington Caves, depicting on imprinted stamp of the cover.
+first discovered at Wellington Caves, depicted on the imprinted stamp of the cover.

 Diprotodon, meaning "two forward teeth", is the largest known marsupial to have ever lived.